BWDaniels97/QA-SFIA-1/README.md

 ## CI Pipeline

+I automated the build, test and deployment process using the CI server Jenkins.
+I did this by adding a webhook to GitHub which was triggered by every push event.
-This is a CI Pipeline that details every aspect of my project.
+This is a CI Pipeline that details the life cycle of my project.

 <p align="center">
 <img src="Documentation/ci_pipeline.jpeg" alt="ci" width="500"/>